 Colca Canyon is one of the deepest canyons in the world—twice as deep as the Grand Canyon!
 The gateway to Colca Canyon is Arequipa, a beautiful city framed by 3 mighty volcanos.
 Known as “the white city,” many of the buildings are made from sillar, a gorgeous white volcanic stone.
 Relish in your time here by strolling the streets hand in hand—admiring the architecture and trying some delicious local meals before dipping into the canyon.

 Whether you are looking for adventure or pure tranquility, Colca has it.
-You can take a hike led by a local villager, go horseback riding, or zipline across the canyon walls.
+You can hike the canyon, go horseback riding, or zipline across the canyon walls.
 Or, to get that rest you both deserve, take to one of the many hot springs and settle into an invigorating bath while taking in the mountain views by day and twinkling starlight by night.
 Some of the luxury lodges in the area even have their own hot springs and spa on site, making for a wellness retreat unlike anywhere else in the world.

 On your tour of the canyon, you will have a chance to see the legendary Andean Condor, one of the largest flying birds in the world with a wingspan of 10 feet 6 inches.
 You will also travel through the Salinas and Aguada Blanca National Reserve, catching stunning vistas of volcanos, lagoons, and wild vicuñas (a smaller cousin of the llama).